zeek/zeek/frameworks/netcontrol.rst

 In the API reference part of this document, we already used the debug plugin.
-To use the plugin, we first had to instantiate it by calling :bro:see:`NetControl::create_debug` and then add it to NetControl by calling :bro:see:`NetControl::activate`.
+To use the plugin, we first had to instantiate it by calling :zeek:see:`NetControl::create_debug` and then add it to NetControl by calling :zeek:see:`NetControl::activate`.

 As we already hinted before, NetControl supports having several plugins that are active at the same time.
 The second argument to the `NetControl::activate`